Dishes and Fragile Items

 - When unpacking, completely empty the box prior to discarding; sometimes an item can be overlooked due to the packing paper.

-— Camp Springs, MD to Annapolis, MD
+— La Plata, MD to Issue, MD